 HEALThESchools.org allows 4th and 5th grade students in 4 Jefferson Parish schools to gain awareness of their own eating, sleeping, and exercising habits.
 It aims to develop better lifestyle choices early that will last throughout life and can be passed on to future generations.

 Cooking up Healthy Options and Portions is a middle school cooking program designed to teach students the skills necessary to prepare healthy and homemade meals.
 Each week, students at 2 Jefferson parish middle schools spend 90 minutes preparing a new healthy recipe.
 Recipes are created to show students that they can still eat their favorite foods and be healthy, just by making a few small changes.

 Video courtesy of Jefferson Parish Public School System Communications

 Ochsner and the Hornets have partnered to launch the Ochsner Bee Fit program designed to teach the importance of physical fitness and nutrition in an effort to fight childhood obesity.
 The online component of the program features demonstration videos with Hornets’ players and Elmwood Fitness Center trainers, recipes for healthy, kid-friendly meals and tips to lead a healthy lifestyle.
 In addition, Ochsner and the Hornets host Fit for Life Field Days and featuring organized outdoor activities that teach the importance of a healthy lifestyle.

-Click here ot learn more about the Bee Fit Program
+Click here to learn more about the Bee Fit Program.

 I Can Do It/On the Move